ClubCloudTech/myvideoroom-wordpress-plugin/my-video-room/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 2.1.* =
+New modules are available!
+Check out the modules tab in the admin pages.

 = 2.0.* =
 This updated changes the roles that are added to WordPress.
 Although you should have no problems it may be wise to remove the plugin and re-install to ensure you have no issues.